johnnymast/redbox-hydrator/README.md

 // more of your nice code below
 ```

-And you are ready use Redbox-hydrator in your application.
+And you are ready use Redbox-hydrate in your application.

 ## Examples